GEM3D/PittPack/README.md

 # Synopsis
-**PittPack** is an Open-Source Poisson’s Equation Solver for Extreme-Scale Computing with Accelerators <br/>
+**PittPack** is an open-source Poisson’s equation solver for extreme-scale computing with accelerators <br/>
-The main goal is to solve the Poisson's equation with second order accuracy on directionally uniform Cartesian gird for conventional as well as accelerated clusters.
-It uses two FFT transforms in x and y directions along with the tridiagonal solve in z direction.
+The main goal is to solve the Poisson's equation with second order accuracy on a directionally uniform Cartesian grid on CPU or GPU clusters.
+PittPack uses two FFT transforms in x and y directions along with a tridiagonal solve in the z direction.
-Due to the FFT it limits the boundary conditions in the x and y directions to one of the following combinations
+Due to FFT, it limits the boundary conditions in the x and y directions to one of the following combinations
   * Periodic
   * Neumann-Neumann
   * Neumann-Dirichlet
   * Dirichlet-Dirichlet

 ## Features
   * Hybrid MPI/OpenACC parallelization
   * Chunked-Pencil Decomposition
   * Low-memory communication pattern option via pairwise-exchange algorithm
   * User-friendly interface

 ## Configuration
 PittPack provides config.sh which can be used to automatically configure the code for Stampede2 (https://www.tacc.utexas.edu/systems/stampede2), Comet (https://www.sdsc.edu/services/hpc/hpc_systems.html) and Bridges (https://www.psc.edu/resources/computing/bridges) clusters